 Kirk was counsel for the plaintiffs in Dolmage v.
 Ontario, and three other related cases.
 Each of these cases sought to hold the provincial government liable for abuses at the government-run institutions for the cognitively and developmentally challenged.
 These cases were all settled for more than $107 million.
-He is also counsel for the plaintiff in Seed v.
-Ontario, a case which alleges that students at a government run school for the blind were abused.
-That case is scheduled to go to trial in April 2017.

 Mr. Baert was counsel for the plaintiffs in Taylor v.
 Canada, which broke new ground in a 2012 Court of Appeal decision on the issue of when federal government regulators can be liable for injuries sustained by users of a defective product that the government failed to prevent from coming on the market.

 Kirk is presently involved in a number of other important public law matters, including cases related to the Sixties Scoop as well as youth solitary confinement, overcrowding in provincial jails, overcrowding in immigrant detention centres and the solitary confinement in federal prisons of those with mental health challenges.

 For many years, Kirk taught a course in class actions with Professor Garry Watson at Osgoode Hall Law School.
 He has been on the Planning Committee for the Osgoode Hall Law School National Symposium on Class Actions held annually since 2001.
 Kirk is also a regular speaker and author of papers for The Canadian Institute, CBA, OBA, LSUC and the Advocates’ Society on class actions, complex litigation and other matters.